revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% endaside %}

 We want the crown node ages of important clades in Hawaiian *Kadua* to appear in our MCMC trace file.
-Calling `source( clade_fn )` will construct six clades based on predefined *Kadua* taxon sets.
+Calling `source("./scripts/kadua_clade.Rev")` will construct six clades based on predefined *Kadua* taxon sets.
 We then create deterministic nodes to track the crown node ages of these clades using the `tmrca()` function, which will be monitored.

 ```
 # load Kadua clade statements